 During that time, I occasionally taught German courses at Gordon College on the North Shore of Boston.
 Meanwhile, I also wrote a handbook for Americans working with Germans or in Germany, and one for the Europeans who were delegated to working in the American subsidiary.
 This lead to developing Cross Cultural Communication seminars for the company.

 From 2010 to 2011 I taught ESL group classes with Embassy CES at Merrimack College in Andover, MA.
 Currently, I offer English tutoring to adult individuals working for pharmaceutical companies, teach ESOL at a Community Action Center, and am an adjunct instructor in basic ESL courses for adults preparing to enter Northern Essex Community College.
 Occasionally I teach a Toefl course to international students seeking entrance to American colleges and universities.

-I hold a Bachelor's in Foreign Language from Gordon College, a Master's in German Language and Literature from Tufts University, and completed 6 total immersion seminars at the Goethe Institute in various locations in Germany.
+I hold a Bachelor's in Foreign Language from Gordon College, a Master's in German Language and Literature from Tufts University, and have completed 6 total immersion seminars at the Goethe Institute in various locations in Germany.

 I was awarded a full scholarship from Tufts for my graduate study and in 1994 received the Massachusetts German Educator of the Year award from the American Association of Teachers of German.